Understand and Extend

 Because, by default, the content object is passed to views, one can be tempted to add view-related properties to the model.
 Some properties that do not belong to a content model would be:

-property that would walk up the tree and return the "home page" content itemA
+property that retrieves the "home page" content item.

 Generally speaking, anything that is tied to the current request, or that depends on more than the modeled content, is a bad idea.
 There are much cleaner solutions, such as using true view model classes that would be populated by a true controller and look like:

-One can also extend Umbraco's views to provide a special view helper that would give access to important elements of the website, so that views could contain code such as:
+One can also extend Umbraco's views to provide a special view helper that gives access to important elements of the website:

-model that will never be updated if the home page is re-published.
+model that will not update when the home page is re-published.

-As a rule of thumb, models should never, ever reference and cache other models.
+As a rule of thumb, models should never reference and cache other models.